D3vil-Design/K1-Hardware-Mods/K1 Gantry V1/README.md

 ## IMPORTANT

- 1. Consider this a WIP
+ 1. Consider this a WORK IN PROGRESS
  2. You are downloading/installing this mod willingly
  3. We are not reponsible/liable for any damage caused
  4. Do not use heat inserts shorter than the recommended